 Employment history:

-- Assistant Professor in Sustainable Aquaculture -Fisheries, Animal & Veterinary Sciences, University of Rhode Island, USA (2018 – present)
+- Assistant Professor -Fisheries, Animal & Veterinary Sciences, University of Rhode Island, USA (2018 – 2024)

 - Lecturer in Marine Biology – School of Ocean Sciences, Bangor University, UK (2016 – 2018)